-State Fair and Stock Show Continue to Plan for 2020
+STATE FAIR AND STOCK SHOW CONTINUE TO PLAN FOR 2020

-Grand Island, Neb. — May 1, 2020 — Nebraska State Fair is currently planning to showcase our FULL 11-day event on August 28 – September 7, 2020 and produce the Aksarben Stock Show September 24-27, 2020.
+Grand Island, NE (May 1, 2020) – Nebraska State Fair is currently planning to showcase our FULL 11-day event on August 28 – September 7, 2020 and produce the Aksarben Stock Show September 24-27, 2020.
 State Fair staff and Board are mindful of and monitoring the current COVID-19 impact to events and social gatherings.

 We are communicating regularly with our International Association of Fairs and Expositions, state and local authorities, entertainment booking companies, vendor and concession partners, as well as 4-H, FFA and Open Class Competition teams.